NyCodeGHG/laravel-bitflags/README.md

 ## Accessors

-In order to get single flags it's a good idea to prepare accessors:
+In order to get single flag attributes you can prepare accessors as follows:

 ```php
 protected $appends = ['read'];